AnkushRajabhoj/design-patterns-java/README.md

 > * Identify the aspects of your application that vary and separate them from
     > what stays the same (Encapsulate what varies).
 > * Favor composition over inheritance.
+> * Strive for loosely coupled designs between objects that interact.

 ---